Loomis and Loup Loup State Forests

 Loup Loup Forest

 Leader Lake Campground surrounds Leader Lake and offers boat launch facilities.
 A diverse population of spiny rays and rainbow trout makes this lake a favorite among local anglers.
 Visit our Flickr page for photos.
+As of March 31, Leader Lake Campground has reopened following a temporary road closure to protect wet soils.

 Directions: Start from junction with US Highway-97 at Okanogan.
 Go west on SR-20 for 8.4 miles.
 Turn right on Leader Lake Road (paved, one lane) and go .4 miles to site.
 Get directions.